-While visiting Connecticut in August, my sister suggested we venture out and explore the town of Cheshire in search of interesting doors.
-Along the way, we spied a neglected factory with a series of red garage doors, broken windows, aged brick, mottled paint, and a cracked cement driveway that once housed the Ball & Socket Manufacturing Company.
+On a recent visit to Connecticut, my sister suggested we explore the town of Cheshire in search of interesting doors.
+Along the way, we discovered a neglected factory with a series of red garage doors, broken windows, and a cracked cement driveway that once housed the Ball & Socket Manufacturing Company.

 Curiously, on the left-hand side of the decaying complex, a rustic, wood-sided red building was decorated with a long row of colorful, framed paintings and an artistically transformed entry door.